National Partners

 The nonprofit Music Performance Trust Fund (MPTF) provides admission-free, live, quality music, performed by professional musicians, to people of all ages and backgrounds across North America.

-For the eighth year for Make Music Day, the MPTF is generously supporting innovative programs across dozens of cities in 2022.
+For the tenth year for Make Music Day, the MPTF is generously supporting innovative programs across dozens of cities in 2024.
 Each program gives established professionals the chance to mentor amateur and up-and-coming musicians, while providing a high-quality concert for the public.

 NAMM Foundation